GabrielVelasco/Facebook-Album-Downloader/README.md

 **Note:** I've done this for educational purposes.
 Feel free to contribute or modify it to suit your needs.

-**Note:** If you encounter issues or have questions, you can check the [Issues](https://github.com/your-repo/issues) section of this repository for help or open a new issue.

 Happy album downloading :)!